aws/aws-cli/awscli/topics/config-vars.rst

 ``cli_timestamp_format`` controls the format of timestamps displayed by the AWS CLI.
 The valid values of the ``cli_timestamp_format`` configuration varaible are:

-* none - Display the timestamp exactly as recieved from the HTTP response.
+* none - Display the timestamp exactly as received from the HTTP response.
 * iso8601 - Reformat timestamp using iso8601.

 When you specify a profile, either using ``--profile profile-name`` or by